gitpod-io/leeway/README.md

 - `LEEWAY_BUILD_DIR`: Working location of leeway (i.e. where the actual builds happen).
 This location will see heavy I/O which makes it advisable to place this on a fast SSD or in RAM.
 - `LEEWAY_YARN_MUTEX`: Configures the mutex flag leeway will pass to yarn.
 Defaults to "network".
 See https://yarnpkg.com/lang/en/docs/cli/#toc-concurrency-and-mutex for possible values.
 - `LEEWAY_EXPERIMENTAL`: Enables exprimental features
+- `LEEWAY_NESTED_WORKSPACE`: Enables nested workspaces.
+By default leeway ignores everything below another `WORKSPACE.yaml`, but if this env var is set leeway will try and link packages from the other workspace as if they were part of the parent one.
+This does not work for scripts yet.

 # Debugging
 When a build fails, or to get an idea of how leeway assembles dependencies, run your build with `leeway build -c local` (local cache only) and inspect your `$LEEWAY_BUILD_DIR`.